DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/migrating-teacher-training-data.md

 ### ECF2 periods

 We solved the `InductionRecord` problems by splitting the different kinds of data up into their own tables.
-This means only the necessary record needs to be changes when a teacher changes school, mentor or training provider.
+This means only the necessary record needs to be changed when a teacher changes school, mentor or training provider.

 ![An ERD diagram showing the relationship between teachers, schools and various period types.
 At school periods represent the time a teacher is an ECT or mentor at a school, mentorship periods represent the time a mentor was mentoring an ECT, and training periods the time an ECT or mentor was being trained](/ecf-v2/migrating-teacher-training-data/ecf2-periods.png)

 The data model redesign is covered in [Designing the database first](/ecf-v2/designing-the-database-first/).

 ### The migration process

+The scope of the migration is all data required for ECF2 to run, including:

+* **provider data** (lead providers, delivery partners, partnerships)
+* **financial data** (declarations, schedules, milestones, contracts)
+* **teacher data** (teachers, schools, training)

 When migrating data from ECF1 to ECF2 we chose to connect ECF2 to ECF1's database and let it pull records from ECF1, transform them if necessary and insert them into ECF2.